faker-js/faker/docs/contributing/propose-a-feature.md

 ## Accepting a Feature

-In order for a rule to be accepted in Faker, it must fulfill all the criteria listed in [General Feature Guideline](#general-feature-guideline).
+In order for a feature to be accepted in Faker, it must fulfill all the criteria listed in [General Feature Guideline](#general-feature-guideline).
 Additionally, depending on the type of feature, there might be additionally requirements.

 ::: tip Note